Geography 222 The Power of Maps and GIS

 Get in your groups...

 - Start with a paper copy of the Delaware area.
-You can print this map (monochrome or color is ok):
+One group member print this map now: monochrome is fine:

 - Have one group member close their eyes: with the map in front of them,

 draw a rough circle on the map (like below)

 - Please make six copies of the map (xerox, or scan and print, or whatever), with your route, one map for each of

 the categories of psycho phenomena (in section 3 below).

 - You will explore the circular route; also investigate TWO buildings along